Keyboard shortcuts

 Validation

-Endpoint references must resolve to exactly one rendered item, group, rectangle, or port.
+Endpoint references must resolve to exactly one rendered item, group, rectangle, port, or identified child frame.
 Missing endpoints, duplicate aliases, ambiguous numeric IDs, and nested connection tags are validation errors.